 The Cooling Neck Fans We Purchased

-We purchased 9 different neck fan models on Amazon ranging in price from less than $30 to nearly $300.
+For 2026, we reviewed 6 different neck fan models on Amazon ranging in price from less than $50 to nearly $300.
 Our team scored them on a scale of 1 to 10 where 1 means, “significantly decreased our quality of life” and 10 means, “significantly improved our quality of our life.”
 The most expensive models did not score above an 8, and the cheaper models did not score above a 6.

 Luxury Neck Fans Reviewed